agslima/csv-schema-evolution/README.md

 ## License

-Distributed under the MIT License.
+This project is licensed under the GPLv3 License.
+See the LICENSE file for details.